-• Committing an offence
+Committing an offence

 - Causing personal injury to, or damage to the property of, any person (including the pupil himself) - Engaging in any behaviour prejudicial to the maintenance of good order and discipline at the school or among its pupils, whether during a teaching session or otherwise.
-(Examples of possible situations are given in Section 6) This policy draws on 'Use of reasonable force; Advice for Heads, staff and governing bodies' published by the DfE in July 2013 and KCSIE 2021 here.
+(Examples of possible situations are given in Section 6) This policy draws on 'Use of reasonable force; Advice for Heads, staff and governing bodies' published by the DfE in July 2013 here and page 41 of KCSIE 2022.